Skip to main content

 At one point, I looked around and thought, this is nicer than most senior living resorts

-And as I stood by the balcony of the show unit, I caught a glimpse of my husband again, still looking way too handsome, and it hit me: maybe this isn’t about the apartment.
+And as I stood by the balcony of the penthouse show unit, I caught a glimpse of my husband again, still looking way too handsome, and it hit me: maybe this isn’t about the apartment.
 Maybe it’s about dreaming of a future that feels full.
 A life that’s still exciting even when I’m older.
 A home that’s more than just walls and windows, but a reminder that I’m still alive, curious, and hopeful.

 Because here’s the thing: when you allow yourself to dream, even about something as simple as where you might live one day, it keeps you young.
 It keeps you moving.
 It keeps that little spark of “someday” alive.